-- The Internet: try Yahoo!, because their sites are organized in categories rather than just a keyword list.
-Try searching under community organizations.
-Your local library: ask the reference librarian for help in locating service clubs.
-Your phone book and online phone books, such as Superpages.com. - 148.
-Your local chamber of commerce will know which service groups are in your area. - 149.
-Local newspapers often contain notices of when these groups meet.
+- 145. The Internet: try Yahoo!, because their sites are organized in categories rather than just a keyword list.
+Try searching under community organizations. - Your local library: ask the reference librarian for help in locating service clubs. - Your phone book and online phone books, such as Superpages.com. - Your local chamber of commerce will know which service groups are in your area. - Local newspapers often contain notices of when these groups meet.

-- 24 1001 Ways to Make More Money as a Speaker, Consultant, or Trainer - 150.
-Call local hotels and restaurants with banquet rooms; ask the manager what other groups meet regularly in the venue. - 151.
-Ask the chapter you are currently speaking for if you can have a copy of the roster or directory of other chapters. - 152.
-Ask your business friends and clients if they are members of various business service clubs.
+- Call local hotels and restaurants with banquet rooms; ask the manager what other groups meet regularly in the venue. - Ask the chapter you are currently speaking for if you can have a copy of the roster or directory of other chapters. - Ask your business friends and clients if they are members of various business service clubs.
 Ask for the name and phone number of the president of the club. - 153.
 Try Google.com for clubs.